 The CSF has many functions:

-- Buoyancy – the brain weighs ~1400g, but due to the presence of CSF creating a bath, it only has a net weight of 50g.
-The brain otherwise is only supported within the arachnoid space by blood vessels and nerve roots which are fragile structures.
+- Buoyancy – the brain weighs ~1400g, but due to the CSF creating a bath around it, it only has a net weight of 50g.
+The brain otherwise is only supported within the arachnoid space by fragile blood vessels and nerve roots.

-- Protection – CSF acts as a shock absorber preventing damage from occurring to the brain when the cranium is jolted/hit.
+- Protection – CSF acts as a shock absorber preventing damage caused by the brain hitting the cranium.

-- Homeostasis – regulates the distribution of metabolites surrounding the brain keeping the environment ideal to prevent any damage to the nervous system.
+- Homeostasis – regulates the distribution of metabolites surrounding the brain, keeping the external environment stable.

-- Clearing waste – waste products produced by the brain move into the CSF which then clears out through the arachnoid granulations into the venous sinus so it can be absorbed into the bloodstream.
+- Clearing waste – waste products produced by the brain cells are excreted into the CSF, which then drains into the bloodstream.

 Clinical Relevance – Hydrocephalus

-Hydrocephalus is an abnormal increase in volume of CSF within the ventricular system.
-This increase in volume results in increased pressure within the cranium, which can cause irreversible damage to brain tissue.
+Hydrocephalus is an abnormal increase in the volume of CSF within the ventricular system.
+This increase in volume results in elevated pressure within the cranium, which can cause irreversible damage to the brain tissue.
 There are two types of hydrocephalus: communicating (non-obstructive) and non-communicating (obstructive).

-Non-communicating hydrocephalus is caused when there is an obstruction of CSF outflow.
-These obstructions are most likely to occur at narrow points such as the interventricular foramen, cerebral aqueduct, median aperture or the lateral apertures of the fourth ventricle.
-The outflow obstruction can lead to dilatation of the ventricular system.
+Non-communicating (obstructive) hydrocephalus is caused by an obstruction of CSF outflow.
+These obstructions are brought by multiple different pathophysiologies such as congenital malformations, tumours, or vascular malformations.
+These are most likely to occur at the narrow points such as the interventricular foramen, cerebral aqueduct, medial foramen of Magendie, or the lateral apertures of the fourth ventricle.
+The obstruction leads to the dilatation of the ventricular system proximal to the obstruction.

-Management for hydrocephalus involves placing a shunt from the ventricles to the atria of the heart or the abdominal cavity.
-It is a surgical procedure and therefore carries the risk of infection but is the only treatment available.
+Management of hydrocephalus involves placing a shunt from the ventricles to the abdominal cavity (ventriculoperitoneal shunt).
+It is a surgical procedure and therefore carries the risk of infection.
+However, it is the only long-term treatment available.